Pioneer packs

 Day 5 | Kjællinghøl Campsite | Langå Camping* | 17 | 5 hours |

-*If you wish to change your final destination, you can do so by phone no later than 12.00 noon on the last day of sailing.
+*If you wish to change your final destination, you can do so by phone no later than 12:00 noon on the last day you sail.

-Recommended places to stay: De Små Fisk Teltplads, Sminge Teltplads, Ans Teltplads and Kjællinghøl Teltplads*
+Recommended accommodations: De Små Fisk Teltplads, Sminge Teltplads, Ans Teltplads and Kjællinghøl Teltplads*

 *Any accommodation fees are not included in the price.